Salt Palace (arena): Building history

-Pro basketball
+Basketball

 When the Los Angeles Stars of the ABA moved to Salt Lake City following the 1969–70 season, the Salt Palace had a major tenant.
 The Utah Stars were a major success initially, defeating the Kentucky Colonels in the ABA Finals and capturing the ABA Championship in 1970–71, behind Finals MVP Zelmo Beaty.
 The Stars set an ABA attendance record in that season (6,100 per game), and would continue to draw well and field excellent teams in the following seasons.
 The team reached the ABA Finals again in 1973–74, before losing to the New York Nets and Julius Erving.

 Moses Malone was selected in the 1974 ABA Draft and joined the team directly out of high school.
 However, the franchise declined with a 38–46 season in 1974–75, despite drawing 8,500 fans per game.
 Financial problems plagued owners of the franchise in 1975 and the team folded on December 2 (4–12 record), after the franchise could not make payroll.

 Less than six months later on May 19, the ABA Spirits of St. Louis announced that they planned to relocate to Salt Lake City and the Salt Palace as the Utah Rockies for the 1976–77 season.
 However, negotiations for the ABA-NBA merger were completed and the Spirits/Rockies were one of two ABA teams disbanded in the merger.
 The fan support that the Stars received established Salt Lake City as a viable basketball market, setting the stage for the NBA's New Orleans Jazz to relocate and become the Utah Jazz in 1979.

 The final regular season game in the Salt Palace was a 107–93 win over the Los Angeles Lakers on April 20, 1991.
 Its final NBA game was in the second round of the playoffs, a three-point loss to the Portland Trail Blazers, 104–101 on May 12.